In case you missed it

 Go online to the New York City Department of Education website.

-Click on “Find a School” in the upper right-hand corner of the site.
+Click on “Find a School” in the upper left-hand corner of the site.

 Type in your address, leaving out your apartment number.
 The first listing is your zoned school, which is indicated with a blue dot.